 Only tests which are considered "medically necessary," i.e., warranted by the medical condition of the patient, will be reimbursed by Medicare, MediCal and in general, most third-party carriers.
 Screening tests and general health examinations are typically not covered by most insurance and are specifically excluded from reimbursement (with minor exceptions) by both Medicare and MediCal.

 Physicians are required by law to provide the laboratory with the ICD-9 (International Classification of Diseases [Clinical Modification], 9th edition) diagnostic code(s) for outpatients* that justifies the test(s) he or she has ordered.
 CMS and, increasingly, other carriers have developed guidelines for the use of many laboratory tests, and will not pay for these tests if an appropriate diagnostic code is not provided at the time the test is requested.
-All laboratory requistions have areas where the ICD-9 codes are to be entered.The on-line laboratory manual contains information regarding the applicable ICD-9 diagnosis that justify medical necessity for those tests that have either CMS National Coverage Determinations (NCD's) or Local Coverage Determinations (LCD's)
+APeX and all laboratory requistions have areas where the ICD-9 codes are to be entered.The on-line laboratory manual contains information regarding the applicable ICD-9 diagnosis that justify medical necessity for those tests that have either CMS National Coverage Determinations (NCD's) or Local Coverage Determinations (LCD's)

 *Exceptions may be made in instances where the Medical Center bills the ordering practice rather than the patient

 If a test is ordered upon a Medicare patient that is unlikely to be reimbursed by CMS, the patient will be informed of the reason WHY coverage is unlikely and will be asked to sign an Advance Beneficiary Notice (ABN) acknowledging personal financial responsibility for the cost of testing if, as expected, reimbursement is refused.
 If the patient refuses to sign the form the test(s) in question will not be performed and a note to this effect will be entered into the computer.